 - Log in at the student computer at the reception desk at the start of each session and log out at the end of every session.
 You’ll be given the opportunity to provide feedback on your session

-- Non-Coursework Material: SCAA Tutors, Graduate Writing Associates (GWAs) and Supplemental Instruction (SI) Leaders can only work with students on writing assignments and problems associated with a specific course.
-To participate in sessions associated with course embedded programs, such as the GWA Program or the SI Program, you must be a part of a course with a GWA or an SI Leader.
+- Non-Coursework Material: SCAA Tutors, Writing Associates (WAs), and Supplemental Instruction (SI) Leaders can only work with students on writing assignments and problems associated with a specific course.
+To participate in sessions associated with course embedded programs, such as the WA Program or the SI Program, you must be a part of a course with a WA or an SI Leader.
 The SCAA does not provide assistance for external exams (GMAT, LSAT, etc.) or non-coursework writing such as resumes, scholarship applications, etc.

-- Assistance with the Writing Skills Test (WST): SCAA Tutors, Graduate Writing Associates (GWAs) and Supplemental Instruction (SI Leaders) cannot provide tutoring or SI sessions on the Writing Skills Test (WST).
+- Assistance with the Writing Skills Test (WST): SCAA Tutors, Writing Associates (WAs) and Supplemental Instruction (SI Leaders) cannot provide tutoring or SI sessions on the Writing Skills Test (WST).
 The SCAA provides WST assistance through in-person workshops, the online WST workshop and our WST Boot Camp.

 - Student Loss of SCAA Usage: The SCAA reserves the right to reschedule appointments.
 Students may be denied use of SCAA’s programming if the student acts in an inappropriate fashion that makes SCAA employees feel uncomfortable.

-- Cancellation of an Appointment Session: If you need to cancel an appointment (standing or one-time), you will need to contact the SCAA no later than 9 AM on the day of your appointment.
-You are permitted only one cancellation during the quarter.
-If you cancel twice, you will be dropped from your appointment for the quarter.
+- Cancellation of an Appointment Session: If you need to cancel an appointment, you will need to contact the SCAA before your appointment.
+You are permitted only 3 cancellations during the semester.
+If you cancel 4 times, you will be blocked from setting up an appointment.

-- No Shows for Appointments: If you fail to show up for an appointment (standing or one-time) without notifying the SCAA, you will be dropped from your appointment for the quarter.
+- No Shows for Appointments: If you fail to show up for an appointment without notifying the SCAA, it is considered a “no-show”.
+You are permitted only 3 no-shows during the semester.
+If you no-show 4 times, you will be blocked from setting up an appointment.

-- Dropped Appointments: If you are dropped from your appointment (standing or one-time), you may still use our drop-in tutoring system.
-Additionally, you can request that the SCAA Director review your dropped appointment.
-No case will be reviewed without proper documentation.
+- Blocked Appointments: If you are blocked from your appointment, you may still use our drop-in or table tutoring system.
+Additionally, you can request that the SCAA Director review your blocked appointment.

 Writing Skills Test (WST) Boot Camp: